Biosimilars

 2. Herbal medicines, which contain exclusively one or more herbal substances as the active ingredient.

-Examples of biological drugs
+Examples of biological medicinal products

 Originator - Generic - Biosimilar

-Difference from chemically synthetic drugs
+Difference from chemically synthetic medicinal product

 The difference is that the two chemical-synthetic substances have the same chemical formula, but the two biological active ingredients are not identical but similar ("similar").
 This often gives rise to the misconception that biosimilars do not work as well or are less safe than the original products.
 Among other things, this is a misunderstanding because approval for biosimilars is only granted if there is no significant difference from the originator in terms of quality, efficacy and safety.
 Thus, not only must analytical comparability to the originator be demonstrated for a biosimilar, but clinical data of direct comparison between the originator and biosimilar must also be provided.
 Due to minor differences, it must be proven with the help of tests and studies that these have no significant influence on the quality, efficacy and safety.